-Our coaching approach in the Keto Collective goes way beyond a ketogenic diet.
+Our coaching approach in the Keto & Carnivore Collective goes way beyond a keto diet or carnivore diet.
 We look at all aspects of a well-rounded life.
-Diet is an important tool to leverage and is heavily influential in the way we feel, function and perceive the world.
+Diet is an important tool to leverage and is heavily influential in the way we feel, function, and perceive the world.
 Stress management, light exposure, and daily movement are other aspects we address as well.

-For myself and many clients, planning out an “ideal day” helps to visually solidify goals, reinforce new habits, facilitate a work-family relationship and guide us to realistic accomplishments.
+For myself and many clients, planning out an “ideal day” helps to visually solidify goals, reinforce new habits, facilitate a work-family relationship and guide us to real accomplishments.

 Set Strategy for a Healthy Daily Routine

-If you are like me and tend to go full force into something with unrealistic expectations and struggle to shake feeling of failure when projects don’t happen you think they should, take a breath.
+If you are like me and tend to go full force into something with unrealistic expectations and struggle to shake the feeling of failure when projects don’t happen you think they should… take a breath.

 I have a suggestion.